Gracedave1/Gracedave1/README.md

 With expertise in various analytical tools and a keen interest in uncovering insights from data, I strive to turn raw data into actionable strategies.

-- 📊 Skilled in Excel, Power BI, SPSS, and SQL
+- 📊 Skilled in Excel, Power BI, SPSS, SQL and Python
 - 🌱 Currently learning Python to enhance my analytical capabilities
 - 📈 Excited about leveraging data to drive business growth and efficiency
 - 📫 Let's connect: [Here](gracedave360@gmail.com)